chrisruenes1/LCMotive/README.md

 end
 ````

-Below is an implementation of has_one_through using a nested set of assoc_options
+Below is an implementation of has_one_through using a nested set of assoc_options:

 ````Ruby